AzraelNewtype/nyaa-uploader/README.md

   -y TYPE, --type TYPE  Nyaa Type Field
   -H, --hidden          Set Hidden on Nyaa?
   -o, --tosho           Submit torrent to tokyotosho.
+  --up-tosho            Submit a torrent already uploaded to Nyaa to
+                        tokyotosho.
   -V VIDEO, --video VIDEO
                         Video file torrent is named for.
   -l, --local           Use video/torrent in calling directory.
 Must be